-Wrap the tag end around the main line 5 times while keeping the small loop in the line near the hook eye.
+Wrap the tag end around the main line five times while keeping the small opening in the line near the hook eye.

-Insert the tag end through the loop that you created near the hook eye.
+Insert the tag end through the opening near the hook eye.

-Take the tag end and pass it over your wraps and back through the large loop that was created during Step 3.
+Take the tag end and pass it over the wraps and back through the large loop created during Step 3.

 Pull the main line and tag end evenly to snug the knot tight.
 Clip the excess.